vitessio/website/content/en/docs/get-started/kubernetes.md

 helm upgrade $release ../../helm/vitess/ -f 206_clean_commerce.yaml
 ```

-You can see the following DMLs in commerce:
+You can see the following DML statements in commerce:

 ``` sql
             postsplit: |-